 - Mix eggs, banana, oil, and vanilla together.

-- Add all remaining ingredients except milk and mix well.
+- Add all remaining ingredients and mix well.

 Divide mixture between muffin cups.
 Bake for 30 minutes.

 From our kitchen to yours, we hope you enjoy these delicious healthy baked goods recipes just as much as we do.
 If you liked these recipes be sure to check out 3 of the Best Healthy Pumpkin Recipes to Make This Fall, 8 Easy & Healthy Fall Recipes, or 4 Delicious Smoothie Recipes to Refuel Post Workout.
 Happy baking!